exercism/v3/languages/clojure/exercises/concept/lists/.doc/after.md

 ## Key Learnings

-- Lists are collections
+- Lists are collections.
-- Lists can be created using `quote` or `list`
+- Lists can be created using `quote` or `list`.
-- Clojure wil try to evaluate lists, treating the first item as a function
+- Clojure wil try to evaluate lists, treating the first item as a function.
 - Core Functions
-  - `cons` returns a list with the new item added to beginning
+  - `cons` returns a list with the new item added to beginning.
-  - `first` returns the first item from a list
+  - `first` returns the first item from a list.
-  - `rest` returns the list without the first item
+  - `rest` returns the list without the first item.
-  - `empty?` returns true when the list is empty
-  - `count` returns the number of items in the list
+  - `count` returns the number of items in the list.

 ## Additional Resources